 Melodies

 Eight melodies, taken from XX and ranging from XX seconds and XX seconds in length, were chosen as the tonal stimuli for this study.
-They were chosen because XX.
+These melodies were chosen in a previous study (Shanahan and Albrecht, forthcoming), because they were meant to mirror the process of oral transmission as much as possible, but were not prevalent enough that participants would be aware of them.
+The previous study therefore employed an orally transmitted repertoire that would be unfamiliar to our participants.
+In order to mitigate the effects of lyrics, the original study set out to find stimuli in which the songs were sung on a neutral syllable.
+A suitable corpus that fulfills all of these criteria can be found in Weiss, et al. (2012).
+This study involved “unfamiliar folk melodies from the United Kingdom and Ireland [that]...conformed to Western tonality” sung by “an amateur female (alto) singer without lyrics (i.e. “la” for each note) in an everyday (non-operatic) manner” (1075).
+The melody pitches were altered using Melodyne’s (2014) pitch center and pitch drift functions, and some note timings were manually adjusted for temporal accuracy.

 Four of the chosen melodies included a re-do cadence, and four of the melodies included a ti-do cadence.
 Four vocalists (two men and two women) recorded two versions of each melody; one version included the original cadence, while the second version included the altered cadence.

 Measures of Musical Sophistication